Configuration File

 Compute Configuration

-The compute block defines the resources allocated to your application.
+The compute block defines the computational resources (CPU and memory) allocated to your application.
+These settings determine how much processing power and RAM your application has available.

 ParameterTypeDescriptionRequiredDefault